Essential Trip Information — Turkmenistan

 The currency of Turkmenistan is the manat (TKM).
 There are very few international ATMs in Turkmenistan.
 At time of writing visa cards are accepted in some of the main hotels, and can be used to obtain cash at the Vnesheconom Bank in Ashgabat, Mastercards at Senagat Bank in Ashgabat.
 USD can be used in major hotels and in some other tourist facilities.
 Carry new notes in low denominations.
 Notes with any additional markings are often refused even by official travel exchange offices.
 Other currencies are difficult to exchange.
 Bring enough cash to cover your entire stay in case you are not able to access funds with your credit card.

-The following amounts are based on local considerations and feedback from our past travelers:
+For any meals on your own, the following amounts are per person suggestions based on local considerations and feedback from our past travelers:

 Restaurants: Please check the bill and if there’s an addition of 10% service charge, there’s no requirement for tipping.
 Otherwise, 10% of the total bill amount is appropriate.